openshift/oadp-operator/docs/design/imagestream.md

 The spec fields in the ImageStreamsRestore are identical to the ImageStreamsBackup except:
 - startBackup
 - veleroBackupReference

+`ImageStreamsBackupReference` is the reference of the ImageStreamsBackup to restore from.
+The name is used when looking up backup from backup location.

 To simplify the restore process, there is no startRestore field, and the operator will automatically start the restore.